code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

 ## 7. Testing the Spring JMS Template & Listener

-We create a basic `SpringJmsApplicationTest` class to verify that we are able to send and receive a message to and from ActiveMQ.

-It contains a `testReceive()` unit test case that uses the `Sender` to send a message to the <var>'helloworld.q'</var> queue on the ActiveMQ message broker.
-We then use the `CountDownLatch` from the `Receiver` to verify that a message was received.

-Spring Boot will automatically start an embedded broker if it detects that ActiveMQ is on the classpath.
-And as long as no broker URL is specified through the <var>spring.activemq.broker-url</var> configuration property.
+Spring Boot will automatically start an embedded broker if following conditions are met:
+* ActiveMQ is on the classpath.
+* No broker URL is specified through <var>spring.activemq.broker-url</var>.

-To use the embedded broker for our test we add a dedicated <var>application.yml</var> properties file under <var>src/test/resources</var> that contains the VM URI to connect with the embedded broker.
+Let's use the embedded broker for testing.
+We add a dedicated <var>application.yml</var> properties file under <var>src/test/resources</var>.
+Inside we specify the VM URI as broker connection URL.

 {% highlight yaml %}
 activemq:
   broker-url: vm://embedded-broker?broker.persistent=false
 {% endhighlight %}

+Next, we create a basic `SpringJmsApplicationTest` class to verify that we are able to send and receive a message to and from ActiveMQ.

+It contains a `testReceive()` unit test case that uses the `Sender` to send a message to the <var>'helloworld.q'</var> queue on the ActiveMQ message broker.
+We then use the `CountDownLatch` from the `Receiver` to verify that a message was received.

 {% highlight java %}
 package com.codenotfound;